+Occupying the position of director, (by whatever name it is called) including any person who is concerned in the management of the company's business.

+Prior to 24 January 2014, the ordinary share capital requirement was more than 50%.

+SHAREHOLDINGS

+On his own, the owner of, in control of $\ge 20\%^$ of the ordinary share capital of the company.

+OR

-SHAREHOLDINGS POWER On his own, the owner of, in control of $\geq 20\%$ of the ordinary share capital of the company.
-Occupying the position of director, (by whatever name it is called) including any person who is concerned in the OR management of the company's business.
-With one or more associates, able directly or indirectly through the medium of other companies Prior to 24 January 2014, the ordinary share capital requirement controlling ≥ 20% of the ordinary share capital of was more than 50%. the company.
+With one or more associates, able directly or indirectly through the medium of other companies controlling $\geq 20\%^$ of the ordinary share capital of the company.